imagetyperz-api/API-docs/README.md

 If you authenticate with access token, you can send a HTTP URL instead of the base64 string.
 The request has to be made to a different endpoint though.

+### Observation

+**Solving this type of captcha through service is somewhat different compared to all the other types.
+When it's submitted, the request will *hold* until the worker solves the captcha, after which the response will be generated for that request.
+The response will contain both the captcha ID and text (solution for captcha).
+All the other captcha types work a bit differently.
+With the other captchas, you submit the captcha, get back an ID right on the spot, and using that ID you regularly check for solution.**

 > Access token authentication (base 64)